dumberjs/dumber-module-loader/README.md

     // we resolves './bar' to 'common/bar'.
   });
   ```
 * no automatic commonjs wrapping at runtime module fetching.
-For any module loaded remotely at runtime, we only support AMD anonymous module format, unless you supply a translator to deal with the raw content.
+For any module loaded remotely at runtime, we only support AMD anonymous module format, unless you supply a plugin to deal with the raw content.
 * `bundles` config is different, it needs two arrays, `'user'` and `'package'` for the two module spaces.
   - for example, `{"a-bundle": {"user": ['a', 'b'], "package": ["lodash", "jquery"]}}`.
   - if no module in `package` space, it can be written in requirejs compatible format, `{"a-bundle": ['a', 'b']}`.